This story has been updated with recent statistics.

 Residents have been emailing photos of maintenance issues for evaluation.
 For minor maintenance issues, like changing air filters, maintenance experts have been connecting to residents via video calls to walk them through the replacement procedures.
 They’ve also provided supplies to help residents take a more active role in maintaining their homes.
 In August, housing companies started tackling the backlog of work orders that had been put on hold because of COVID, and in general that work order situation “is in pretty good shape” now, Gabram said.

 They’re also tracking the number of families who are displaced from their homes because of mold and other issues.
-There are 63 displaced families on Army installations, out of 87,133 residences, with 22 of those being pre-planned to facilitate renovations.
+As of Jan.
+22, there were 66 displaced families on Army installations, out of 87,133 residences, with 38 of those being pre-planned to facilitate renovations.
+Thus, Gabram notes, 0.003 percent of residents in privatized housing are currently displaced for unplanned repairs.

 “I want it down to none, but we were a little over the 200 mark when we first started this” a year ago, he said.
 Each Monday, he meets (virtually now) with garrison commanders of installations where there are displaced families, alongside their privatized housing partner, to discuss each family — when and why they were displaced, when they’re moving back into the house and the repair plan.